leonardofaria/leonardofaria.net/content/posts/2020/11/30/my-experience-using-lighthouse-in-the-real-world.md

 - The report files (JSON, HTML), along with the page screenshot and HAR file are stored in S3 for future reference;
 - The numbers (Lighthouse scores, assets file sizes, Web Vitals) are sent to a relational database (Postgres) and [Promotheus](https://prometheus.io/), a monitoring system and time series database.
 Postgres empowers the creation of custom reports as we need and Prometheus is used with Grafana to create custom dashboards.

-Comparing to open-source solutions, our tool is similar to [lighthouse-monitor](https://github.com/Verivox/lighthouse-monitor/).
+Comparing to open-source solutions, our tool is similar to <A href="https://github.com/Verivox/lighthouse-monitor/">lighthouse-monitor</A>.

 ### Understanding variability

 Running Lighthouse in our tool, we noticed the performance score changed due to inherent variability in web and network technologies, even when there hadn't been a code change.

-Network, client hardware, and web server variabilities are some examples of how the score can trick you.
-[Lighthouse documentation](https://github.com/GoogleChrome/lighthouse/blob/master/docs/variability.md) clarifies all the different sources of variability and how to deal with them.
+Network, client hardware, and web server variabilities are some examples of how the score can trick you. <A href="https://github.com/GoogleChrome/lighthouse/blob/master/docs/variability.md">Lighthouse documentation</A> clarifies all the different sources of variability and how to deal with them.

 In our case, we run Lighthouse 5 times per URL, calculating a median score.
 We also store the min/max values in case we want to investigate one-off results.